UCOL 1002. Foundations for College Learning.2 Credit Hours.

 Prerequisite: Freshman standing and departmental permission.
-First-Year Foundations is OU's introduction to college course, assisting in the transition from high school to college.
-First-year students learn campus systems and policies, build essential academic skills (critical reading, time management, test-taking, etc), explore major and career planning, and are introduced to campus resources.
-This course is an elective credit and doesn't count for major credit in any department.
+Foundations for College Learning is OU's introduction to college course, assisting in the transition from high school to college.
+First-year students build skills critical to their success (critical reading, effective study skills, time-management, test taking, etc.), explore major and career planning, learn about campus policies and procedures, are introduced to campus resources, and build a community with other first-year students.
 (F, Sp)

 UCOL 1013.
 Introductory Seminars.3 Credit Hours.

 Prerequisite: departmental permission.
 This course is intended to assist students in the transition from high school to college.
 Focus is placed on both the characteristics and behavior of the successful college student.
 Topics to be covered include, but are not limited to, study skills, time management, goal setting, learning styles, financial planning, emotional intelligence, and personal and civic responsibility.
 (F, Sp, Su)

 Prerequisite: None.
 May be repeated with change of topic; maximum credit 12 hours.
 Each seminar is developed and taught by an individual faculty member who leads students through an in-depth exploration of a specific intellectual topic.
 This course does not count for major credit in any department.
 However, the course may count for elective credit as granted by a department.
 (F, Sp)